-Lay Pastoral Chaplains serve their communities, supporting food and clothing drives or volunteering with charitable organizations.
+Pastoral Chaplains are ordained to serve their communities in diverse ways.
+They support food and clothing drives, help in schools, work with the homeless, assist by volunteering at charitable organizations.
 They work on their spiritual life, within or outside of a denominational congregation.
 They officiate at weddings.

-Our Chaplains go through an intensive training course (Online or onsite) with follow up sessions to ensure they understand the commitments they make to do charitable works, to develop their spiritual selves, and to offer couples meaningful and memorable ceremonies.
-They become members of the Lay Pastoral Chaplains team.
-Because the CCC extends communion to all Christian churches and baptized Christians, our chaplains maintain their own church affiliations, if any.
+Our Chaplains go through an intensive training course (Online or onsite) with follow up sessions to ensure they understand the commitments they make to do charitable work, to develop their spiritual selves, and to offer couples meaningful and memorable ceremonies.
+They become members of the Pastoral Chaplain team.

 Chaplains typically do